 pregnancy, which after such separation breathes or shows any other

 evidence of life such as beating of the heart, pulsation of the

 umbilical cord, or definite movement of voluntary muscles, whether or

 not the umbilical cord has been cut or the placenta is attached.

 (6) "Fetal death" means death prior to the complete expulsion or

-extraction from its mother of a product of human conception,
+extraction from the uterus of a product of human conception,

-irrespective of the duration of pregnancy; the death is indicated by the
+irrespective of the duration of pregnancy, and which is not due to an abortion as defined in Section 1-10 of the Reproductive Health Act.
+The death is indicated by the

 fact that after such separation the fetus does not breathe or show any